ionic-team/ionic-site/_posts/2014-06-29-angularjs-console.markdown

 ###3: Grab any Services

-We can grab a reference to any service using the `injector` function of the `jqLite` wrapped node where `ngApp` was defined (or grab the $rootElement manually if using angular's bootstrap method):
+We can grab a reference to any service using the `injector` function of element where `ngApp` was defined (or grab the $rootElement manually if using angular's bootstrap method):

 ```javascript
 > angular.element('html').injector().get('MyService')
 -> Object {undo: function, redo: function, _pushAction: function, newDocument: function, init: function…}
 ```

-We can then cal methods on that service just like we could if we injected it.
+We can then call methods on that service just like we could if we injected it.

 ###4: Access controller for directive